-When I'm not out lost in the woods somewhere, you'll likely find me turning my camera towards the many wonderful people I get to meet in the world as a commercial music and child/family portrait photographer.
+When I'm not out lost in the woods somewhere, you'll likely find me turning my camera towards the many wonderful people I get to meet in the world as a commercial portrait and child/family photographer.
 You can view my work with humans at www.wessnerphotography.com.

 Perhaps like many photographers, I didn't set out on this journey originally seeking to be an "artist" per se.
 There was no official embarking to head off and become a fine art landscape photographer.
 Everything was much simpler than that.
 I was feeding a hunger, deep in my soul, to chase beauty, and to be creative.
 I was searching to see just how beautiful the outside world could really be.
 And, at times, I was simply looking for something pure and alive to contrast against the stresses, aches, and wounds we all experience as part of our shared humanity.